dgroomes/stackoverflow-look-back/README.md

 runs in and is inviting for future additions like Manifest V3 support, or a Safari browser extension.

 * `src/web-page/`
-    * The code in this directory will all be loaded on the web page.
+    * The code in this directory runs on the web page.
-* `src/extension/common`
+* `src/backend/`
-    * The code in this directory gets loaded into the extension environment (background workers, popups, etc) or the Content Script environment (an isolated JavaScript environment with access to the web page DOM).
+    * The code in this directory runs in the extension *backend* contexts: background workers, popups, and content scripts.
 * `src/rpc/`
     * The code in this directory implements a generic Remote Procedure Call (RPC) framework for browser extensions.
 This code has components that run in all contexts: background scripts, popup scripts, content scripts, and the web